-- b.
+- 4.4.
+Sample Integrity - a.
+Samples of unpackaged cannabis must be taken using gloved hands (latex or clean rubber gloves) and removed from the plant or storage bins using a clean utensil. - b.
 Each sample shall be packed by the sample collector using precautions to prevent sample contamination from commingling or contact with prohibited substances. - c.
 Sample collectors should avoid including excess dirt and foliage (as appropriate) from field samples. - d.
 Samples should be placed into a clean plastic bag (or other receptacle required by a given laboratory) and sealed with tape to provide a tamper-proof seal. - e.
 Samples should be initialed and dated by the sample collector who has bagged the sample.
 In addition to the initial and date, the outside of each sample bag should be permanently marked with a unique identification code. - f.
 Sample collectors should ensure that the transport container is properly sealed and labeled. - g.
-Certifying agents should follow any additional lab requirements for maintaining sample integrity for wet cannabis samples. - 4.5 Chain of Custody documentation
+Certifying agents should follow any additional lab requirements for maintaining sample integrity for wet cannabis samples. - 4.5.
+Sample Collection and Transport Documentation - a.
+Sample ID number. - b.
+The date the sample was collected. - c.
+Laboratory code.